 Kit: Zimo MX649 with Minnow4 Speaker and SACC16 kit with 2x 330uF Tantalums for stay-alive

-screws for the keeper plate and dropped the chassis out, screw the keeper plate back in to save the mechanism from dropping out while
+removed the screws for the keeper plate and dropped the chassis out, screw the keeper plate back in to save the mechanism from

 A little extra room to play with in the nose, but not much, so some careful planning required.